yext/search-core/docs/answers-core.coordinates_2.md

 ## Coordinates\_2 interface

-The coordinates of the user making the request which is used to bias the results
+The coordinates of the user making the request which is used to bias the results.

-If omitted from a request, Yext will attempt to determine the location

 <b>Signature:</b>

 ```typescript
 export default interface Coordinates
 ```

+## Remarks

+If omitted from a request, Yext will attempt to determine the location

 ## Properties